Undercover: Coverage Lies

 We build assumptions and make decisions based on what coverage tells us.
 Let’s make sure we start by understanding what real useful coverage is.

-Gil Zilberfeld has been in software since childhood, starting out with Logo turtles.
-With twenty years of developing commercial software, he has vast experience in software methodology and practices.
+Gil Zilberfeld has been in software since childhood, writing BASIC programs on his trusty Sinclair ZX81.
+With more than twenty years of developing commercial software, he has vast experience in software methodology and practices

 - Building Skynet